Why is My VPN so Slow? | Here’s Why and How to Fix It

 Problem with the VPN Protocol

 Every VPN has a port number, and some networks can restrict the port number, thereby slowing down your VPN speed.
-A port or protocol has different speeds, and manipulating it is hard.
+A port or protocol has different rates, and manipulating it is hard.
 This method is not for people with zero experience.
-But this technique is worth a shot if you want to solve the problem of ‘why is my vpn so slow?’.
+But this technique is worth a shot if you want to solve the problem of ‘why is my VPN so slow?’. connection using a vpn

 Problems with VPN provider